S. 2164: Algorithmic Accountability Act of 2025

 Who benefits from S. 2164?

-Civil rights and consumer advocacy groups
+Civil rights and consumer advocates

 Who is affected by S. 2164?

-AI developers selling tools into high-stakes markets
+AI developers selling into regulated markets

-Employers, landlords, lenders, healthcare providers, and utilities
+Employers, landlords, lenders, and healthcare providers

 S2164 Legislative Journey